sandhiya-12/devops-project1/lab-docs/L12-Publish_docker_image.md

    `Check-point:`  version number in pom.xml and dockerfile should match
 2. Create a docker repository in the Jfrog
     repository name: valaxy-docker
-3. Install `docker pipeline` plugin
+3. Install `docker pipeline` plugin from Manage Jenkins --> Plugins --> Available Plugins

 4. Update Jenkins file with the below stages
     ```sh